nummacway/gb300/README.md

 * Game Boy Color
 * Game Boy Advance

-Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.
+Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE (and VTxx).
 If you don't mind the weird colors, you could also play Game Gear games that do not make use of the Start button.
 Change the `.gg` extension to `.sms` to make them show up. smspower.org has color patches ("GG2SMS") for around 200 GG games (they list 185 different games, for which there are 225 versions on No-Intro, but not all versions are supported).
 There's a [list of GG2SMS patches that work on the GB300](#sega-game-gear) in this document.

 There's actually two things called "firmware" on the GB300: There is a small bootloader (512KiB) that loads the firmware from the TF card.
 You should [patch that bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) to prevent issues when tampering with files in the `BIOS` folder on the TF card.
 Really.
 This patch works for the GB300 as well and takes only a few seconds.
 With the bootloader separated from the rest of the firmware and the firmware on a TF card, any modding attempts are relatively safe.

 The SF2000 firmware does not work on the GB300.
-There is no known way to retrieve an updated official firmware because the manufacturer is unknown, so the only chance will be to wait for an alternative firmware to be released.
+There is no known way to retrieve an updated official firmware because the manufacturer is unknown.
+See [multicore](#multicore) below for a modified firmware for the GB300 made by the users.
+A [port of GB300's firmware to SF2000](https://vonmillhausen.github.io/sf2000/#gb300-firmware-ported) has been made so people can enjoy the easier interface and use GB300 Tool.
 The default BIOS dates to the 15th of December, 2023.
-You can't use the GB300's firmware on the SF2000 either (because the GB300's firmware is much smaller, it would leave more of the 16 MiB available memory for modders to add more features).
-See [multicore](#multicore) below for a firmware mod.
+There might be an older version dating back to the 26th of October, 2023, but the only evidence of that was corrupted.

 ### Saving